abankalarm/Brahma/README.md

 I am quiet impatient so i like threading - feel free to modify this and push commits

-1. You put a base website, example razer.com
+1. You put a base website, example razer.com, you can enumerate for subdomains using -e
 2. This gets divided into two threads- one of amass and other subfinder which output files seperately ( subdomains lots of subdomains)
 3. As soon as both these outputs are recieved.
 A simple script combines both to achieve a single file
+### for those who run with -n
+4. this output is sent to nessus and output in txt form
 4. A DNS resolver script converts the obtained subdomains into ip addresses and then inputs them into massscan
 5. After the mass scan result output
 ### for those who run this with -r or --rain